upb-lea/FEM_Magnetics_Toolbox/_sources/user_guide_model_creation.rst.txt

 Placement Strategies
 ^^^^^^^^^^^^^^^^^^^^

 The strategy for placing conductors is named based on the initial direction and subsequent movement.
-Examples include:
+It is only applied if the winding type is ``Single``.

+For ``RoundSolid`` and ``RoundLitz`` conductors, the placement strategies are as follows:

 - **VerticalUpward_HorizontalRightward**: Placement starts at the bottom, moving upward vertically, then shifts rightward horizontally for the next column.